kubevirt/kubevirt.github.io/_posts/2019-11-11-Access-Virtual-Machines-graphic-console-using-noVNC.markdown

 ## Introduction

-NoVNC is a JavaScript VNC client using WebSockets and HTML5 Canvas.
+[NoVNC](https://novnc.com/) is a JavaScript VNC client using WebSockets and HTML5 Canvas.
 We provide websocket api for VNC access under
 ```url
 APISERVER:/apis/subresources.kubevirt.io/v1alpha3/namespaces/NAMESPACE/virtualmachineinstances/VM/vnc
 ```
 but we can not access the VNC api directly since authorization is needed.
-In order to solve the problem, we provides a component using ```kubectl proxy``` to provide a authorized vnc acess, we name this Component [```virtVNC```](https://github.com/wavezhang/virtVNC).
+In order to solve the problem, we provide a component using ```kubectl proxy``` to provide a authorized vnc acess, we name this Component [```virtVNC```](https://github.com/wavezhang/virtVNC).

-In this post, we are going to show how to do this in details.
+In this post we are going to show how to do this in detail.
 ## The detailed method
 ### Prepare Docker Image
-Firt prepare docker build dicrectory.
+First prepare docker build dicrectory.
 ```bash
 mkdir -p virtvnc/static
 ```